intel/QAT_Engine/README.md

     then you would use the following setting:
     --with-openssl_dir=/openssl

-Mandatory (when using the Intel&reg; Crypto Multi-buffer Library)
+Mandatory (for QAT Software optimization using the Intel&reg; Crypto Multi-buffer and Multi-Buffer Crypto for IPsec Library)

---enable-multibuff_offload/--disable-multibuff_offload
+--enable-qat_sw/--disable-qat_sw
-    Enable/Disable Intel(R) Multi-buffer offload feature.
-This flag needs to be enabled if Multi-buffer based software optimizations need to be used.
-This flag when enabled uses Intel&reg; Crypto Multi-buffer library and includes from the default path (/usr/local).
-If the crypto_mb library is installed in a path other than the default then --with-multibuff_install_dir needs to be set to the path where it is installed (disabled by default).
+    Enable/Disable Intel(R) QAT Software (Multi-buffer) optimization.
+This flag needs to be enabled if Multi-buffer based QAT software optimization needs to be used.
+This flag when enabled uses Intel&reg; Crypto Multi-buffer and Intel&reg; Multi-buffer crypto for IPsec library and headers from the default path (/usr/local and /usr/ respectively).
+If the crypto_mb and IPSec_MB libraries are installed in the path other than default then use --with-qat_sw_install_dir to set the install dir. --with-qat_sw_install_dir path should contain both crypto_mb and IPSec_MB libraries.

-Mandatory (when using the Intel&reg; Multi-Buffer Crypto for IPsec Library)

---enable-ipsec_offload/--disable-ipsec_offload
-    Enable/Disable Intel(R) IPsec offload.
-This flag needs to be enabled if IPsec based software optimizations needs to be used.
-This flag when enabled uses Intel&reg; IPsec library and headers from the default path (/usr).
-    If the Intel&reg; IPsec library is installed in the path other than the default then `--with-ipsec_install_dir` needs to be set with the path where its installed (disabled by default).
+    (disabled by default).

-Mandatory (When both QAT and Multi-buffer capabilties are present in the system and use of Multi-buffer optimization over QAT is preferred)
+Mandatory (When both QAT HW and QAT SW capabilities are present in the system and use of QAT SW optimization over QAT HW is preferred)

---disable-qat_offload
+--disable-qat_hw
     Disable Intel(R) QAT Hardware offload.
-This flag needs to be enabled if the system has both QAT Hardware and Multi-buffer Software optimization capabilities and the in-tree driver is installed in the system via `qatlib` RPM and use of Multi-buffer optimization over QAT is prefered.
-Incase of the in-tree driver eventhough Multi-buffer optimization is enabled via use of the `--enable-multibuff_offload` option, if both capabilities are available (both QAT offload or Multi-buffer offload) then QAT offload will be used by default.
-However, use of this --disable-qat_offload option will force the use of Multi-buffer optimization.
+This flag needs to be enabled if the system has both QAT Hardware and QAT Software Multi-buffer capabilities and the in-tree driver is installed in the system via `qatlib` RPM where use of QAT SW optimization over QAT HW is prefered.
+Incase of the in-tree driver eventhough QAT SW optimization is enabled via use of the `--enable-qat_sw` option, if both capabilities are available (both QAT HW or QAT SW) then QAT HW offload will be used by default.
+However, use of this --disable-qat_hw option will force the use of QAT SW optimization

 Optional

---with-qat_install_dir=/path/to/qat_driver/build
+--with-qat_hw_install_dir=/path/to/qat_driver/build
-    Specify the path to the location of the built Intel(R) QAT Driver library files.
-This path is needed in order to link to the userspace libraries of the Intel(R) QAT Driver.
+    Specify the path to the location of the built Intel(R) QAT Hardware Driver library  files.
+This path is needed in order to link to the userspace libraries of the Intel(R) QAT Hardware Driver.
-    The default if not specified is to use the path specified by --with-qat_dir with '/build' appended.
+    The default if not specified is to use the path specified by --with-qat_hw_dir with '/build' appended.
 You only need to specify this parameter if the driver library files have been built somewhere other than the default.

---with-multibuff_install_dir=/path/to/ipp-crypto_Multi-buffer_build
+--with-qat_sw_install_dir=/path/to/ipp-crypto_Multi-buffer_build
-    Specify the path of the built Intel(R) Crypto Multi-buffer library.
+    Specify the path of the built Intel&reg; Crypto Multi-buffer library (crypto_mb) and Intel&reg; Multi-buffer crypto for IPsec library (IPSec_mb).
-    This path is needed in order to link to the Crypto Multi-buffer library.
-    The default if not specified is to use the standard installation path which is '/usr/local'.
-You only need to specify this parameter if the ipp-crypto Multi-buffer library files have been built somewhere other than the default.
+    This path is needed in order to link to the crypto_mb library and the IPsec library.
+The default if not specified is to use the standard installation path which is '/usr/local' and '/usr' for crypto_mb and IPSec_MB respectively.
+You only need to specify this parameter if the Intel&reg;

---with-ipsec_install_dir=/path/to/intel-ipsec_mb_build
-    Specify the path of the built Intel(R) IPsec library.
-This path is needed in order to link to the Intel(R) IPsec library.
-    The default if not specified is to use the standard installation path which is '/usr'.
-You only need to specify this parameter if the Intel&reg; IPsec library files have been built somewhere other than the default.
+    crypto_mb and IPSec_MB library files have been built somewhere other than the default.

---enable-qat_contig_mem/--disable-qat_contig_mem
+--enable-qat_hw_contig_mem/--disable-qat_hw_contig_mem
     Enable/Disable compiling against the qat_contig_mem driver supplied within QAT Engine instead of the USDM component distributed with the Intel(R) QAT Driver HW Version 1.7 (disabled by default).

---with-usdm_dir=/path/to/usdm/directory
+--with-qat_hw_usdm_dir=/path/to/usdm/directory
     Specify the path to the location of the USDM component.
-    The default if not specified is to use the path specified by --with-qat_dir with '/quickassist/utilities/libusdm_drv' appended.
+    The default if not specified is to use the path specified by --with-qat_hw_dir with '/quickassist/utilities/libusdm_drv' appended.
 You only need to specify this parameter if using the USDM component, and if the path to it is different from the default.

---disable-qat_rsa/--enable-qat_rsa
-    Disable/Enable Intel(R) QAT RSA offload (enabled by default)

---disable-qat_dsa/--enable-qat_dsa
-    Disable/Enable Intel(R) QAT DSA offload (enabled by default)

---disable-qat_dh/--enable-qat_dh
-    Disable/Enable Intel(R) QAT DH offload (enabled by default)

---disable-qat_ecdh/--enable-qat_ecdh
-    Disable/Enable Intel(R) QAT ECDH offload (enabled by default)

---disable-qat_ecdsa/--enable-qat_ecdsa
-    Disable/Enable Intel(R) QAT ECDSA offload (enabled by default)

---disable-qat_ciphers/--enable-qat_ciphers
-    Disable/Enable Intel(R) QAT Chained Cipher offload (enabled by default)

---disable-qat_prf/--enable-qat_prf
-    Disable/Enable Intel(R) QAT PRF offload (enabled by default)

---disable-qat_hkdf/--enable-qat_hkdf
-    Disable/Enable Intel(R) QAT HKDF offload (disabled by default)

---disable-qat_ecx/--enable-qat_ecx
-    Disable/Enable Intel(R) QAT X25519/X448 offload (enabled by default)

---disable-vaes_gcm/--enable-vaes_gcm
-    Disable/Enable Intel(R) IPsec Vectorized AES-GCM offload.
-    This flag is valid only when Intel(R) IPsec support is enabled using the flag --enable-ipsec_offload (enabled by default if ipsec_offload is enabled).

---disable-multibuff_rsa/--enable-multibuff_rsa
-    Disable/Enable Intel(R) Multibuff RSA offload.
-This flag is valid only when Multi-buffer support is enabled using the flag --enable-multibuff_offload (enabled by default if multibuff_offload is enabled).

---disable-multibuff_ecx/--enable-multibuff_ecx
-    Disable/Enable Intel(R) Multibuff X25519 offload.
-This flag is valid only when Multi-buffer support is enabled using the flag --enable-multibuff_offload (enabled by default if multibuff_offload is enabled).

---disable-multibuff_ecdsa/--enable-multibuff_ecdsa
-    Disable/Enable Intel(R) Multibuff ECDSA P-256 offload.
-This flag is valid only when Multi-buffer support is enabled using the flag --enable-multibuff_offload (enabled by default if multibuff_offload is enabled).

---disable-multibuff_ecdh/--enable-multibuff_ecdh
-    Disable/Enable Intel(R) Multibuff ECDH P-256 offload.
-This flag is valid only when Multi-buffer support is enabled using the flag --enable-multibuff_offload (enabled by default if multibuff_offload is enabled).

---disable-qat_small_pkt_offload/--enable-qat_small_pkt_offload
-    Enable the offload of small packet cipher operations to Intel(R) QAT.
+--disable-qat_hw_rsa/--enable-qat_hw_rsa
+    Disable/Enable Intel(R) QAT Hardware RSA offload (enabled by default)

+--disable-qat_hw_dsa/--enable-qat_hw_dsa
+    Disable/Enable Intel(R) QAT Hardware DSA offload (enabled by default)

+--disable-qat_hw_dh/--enable-qat_hw_dh
+    Disable/Enable Intel(R) QAT Hardware DH offload (enabled by default)

+--disable-qat_hw_ecdh/--enable-qat_hw_ecdh
+    Disable/Enable Intel(R) QAT Hardware ECDH offload (enabled by default)

+--disable-qat_hw_ecdsa/--enable-qat_hw_ecdsa
+    Disable/Enable Intel(R) QAT Hardware ECDSA offload (enabled by default)

+--disable-qat_hw_ciphers/--enable-qat_hw_ciphers
+    Disable/Enable Intel(R) QAT Hardware Chained Cipher offload (enabled by default)

+--disable-qat_hw_prf/--enable-qat_hw_prf
+    Disable/Enable Intel(R) QAT Hardware PRF offload (enabled by default)

+--disable-qat_hw_hkdf/--enable-qat_hw_hkdf
+    Disable/Enable Intel(R) QAT Hardware HKDF offload (disabled by default)

+--disable-qat_hw_ecx/--enable-qat_hw_ecx
+    Disable/Enable Intel(R) QAT Hardware X25519/X448 offload (enabled by default)

+--disable-qat_sw_gcm/--enable-qat_sw_gcm
+    Disable/Enable Intel(R) QAT Software vectorized AES-GCM offload.
+    This flag is valid only when Intel(R) IPsec support is enabled using the flag --enable-qat_sw (enabled by default if qat_sw is enabled).

+--disable-qat_sw_rsa/--enable-qat_sw_rsa
+    Disable/Enable Intel(R) QAT Software RSA offload.
+This flag is valid only when QAT SW support is enabled using the flag --enable-qat_sw (enabled by default if qat_sw is enabled).

+--disable-qat_sw_ecx/--enable-qat_sw_ecx
+    Disable/Enable Intel(R) QAT Software X25519 offload.
+This flag is valid only when QAT SW support is enabled using the flag --enable-qat_sw (enabled by default if qat_sw is enabled).

+--disable-qat_sw_ecdsa/--enable-qat_sw_ecdsa
+    Disable/Enable Intel(R) QAT Software ECDSA P-256 offload.
+This flag is valid only when QAT SW support is enabled using the flag --enable-qat_sw (enabled by default if qat_sw is enabled).

+--disable-qat_sw_ecdh/--enable-qat_sw_ecdh
+    Disable/Enable Intel(R) QAT Software ECDH P-256 offload.
+This flag is valid only when QAT SW support is enabled using the flag  --enable-qat_sw (enabled by default if qat_sw is enabled).

+--disable-qat_hw_small_pkt_offload/--enable-qat_hw_small_pkt_offload
+    Enable the offload of small packet cipher operations to Intel(R) QAT HW.
     When disabled, these operations are performed using the CPU (disabled by default).

 --disable-qat_warnings/--enable-qat_warnings